Chivalry: Medieval Warfare: Critical reception

 The game received generally favorable reviews with a Metacritic score of 79/100 based on 24 different critics.
 IGN gave it a 7.9/10, praising its medieval style ultra-violent multiplayer gameplay, but also mentioned that the game had a limited number of classes.
 AusGamers gave the game a 90/100 noting that the game's only downfalls were the lack of different environments and a few bugs.
 PC Gamer rated the game 81/100 noting "Chivalry is Quake to War of the Roses' Battlefield, and those seeking a faster-paced bloodier experience will undoubtedly prefer Chivalry's type of steel."

 Sales

 In August 2013 it was announced that the game has sold 1.2 million copies.
 As of October 2014, the game has sold 2 million copies.

 Sequel

 A sequel, Chivalry 2, was announced on June 10, 2019 and was released on June 8, 2021.
-The game was released on PC, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, with cross-platform play supported on all platforms.
+It was released on PC, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, with cross-platform play supported on all platforms.